seanmay/io-guard/README.md

   departmentIsActive: optional(isBoolean),
   // null if you are a manager
   departmentManagerID: nullable(and(isString, isUUIDFormat)),
-  // undefined if it was never set (legacy department); null if it was unset
+  // undefined if it was never set (legacy); null if manually unset
   employeeMoraleImprovementPlan: erratic(isValidImprovementPlan)
 });
 ```

-There are also included typeguards for basic JS types:
+There are also included type guards for basic JS types:

 - `isString (x): x is string`
 - `isNumber (x): x is number`